 Although they are a form of a limited partnership, family limited partnerships can be complex and are often carefully scrutinized by the Internal Revenue Service.
-It is for this reason that a Fort Bend County estate planning attorney recommends a consultation with someone experienced in each of these three areas: estate planning, business formation, and tax law.
-For a free initial consultation with experienced Fort Bend County estate planning legal team at Romano & Sumner, please contact our Houston law offices.
+It is for this reason that an estate planning attorney recommends consultation with someone experienced in each of these three areas: estate planning, business formation, and tax law.
+For a free initial consultation with experienced estate planning legal team at Romano & Sumner, please contact our Houston law offices.

 Romano & Sumner – Sugar Land, TX Attorneys